Hermie Sadler

-Herman Marion Sadler III (born April 24, 1969) is a candidate for the newly redrawn Virginia State Senate District 17 and was a former American professional stock car racing driver, announcer, professional wrestling promoter, and autism advocate from Emporia, Virginia.
-He was a NASCAR driver with occasional appearances for the Virginia Lottery at Martinsville Speedway, Richmond International Raceway, and Bristol Motor Speedway; in 2019, he drove the No. 93 Chevrolet Camaro in the NASCAR Xfinity Series for RSS Racing.
-He was also a pit reporter with Fox Sports 1 for Xfinity and NASCAR Gander Outdoors Truck Series broadcasts.
+Herman Marion Sadler III (born April 24, 1969) is an American professional stock car racing driver and broadcaster, businessman and politician.

+He competed in NASCAR as a driver from 1992 to 2019.
+In the late 2000s and the 2010s, he scaled back his driving and worked for Speed/Fox as a broadcaster, including as a reporter on NASCAR RaceDay and as a pit reporter on their Truck Series broadcasts.

+After leaving NASCAR altogether after 2019, he ran for political office as a Republican in his home state of Virginia for the newly redrawn 17th district in the State Senate in the 2023 election.
+He lost the Republican primary election on June 20 to Emily Brewer, a member of the Virginia House of Delegates.

+He is the brother of Elliott Sadler, who is also a former NASCAR driver.

 Racing career

 Sadler began racing in go-karts alongside younger brother Elliott in their hometown of Emporia.
 He then began running late models in Virginia.
 In 1992, Sadler made his debut in the NASCAR Busch Series at Orange County Speedway.
-He started 19th but finished 25th after wrecking his No. 32 Oldsmobile.
-He ran four more races that season, with a best finish of 20th, at Dover International Speedway and Hickory Motor Speedway.
+He started nineteenth but finished 25th after wrecking his No. 32 Oldsmobile.
+He ran four more races that season, with a best finish of twentieth, at Dover International Speedway and Hickory Motor Speedway.

 1993–1998

 Sadler began running the Busch Series full-time in 1993.
 Driving the No. 25 Shell Oil-Virginia is for Lovers-sponsored Oldsmobile for Don Beverly, Sadler picked a win at Orange County, finished tenth in points, and was named NASCAR Busch Grand National Series Rookie of the Year.
 He followed that up with another win at Orange County and a fifth-place points finish the next season in 1994.
 After that year ended, Sadler teamed with his father, Herman, to run the No. 1 DeWalt Tools-sponsored Chevrolet.
-Although he did not win, Sadler had six Top 10 finishes and a thirteenth-place finish in the point standings.
-He won the pole at the 1996 Milwaukee Mile race, but he continued to drop and finished 15th place in points.
+Although he did not win, Sadler had six top-ten finishes and a thirteenth place finish in the point standings.
+He won the pole at the 1996 Milwaukee Mile race, but he continued to drop and finished fifteenth place in points.
 He also made his debut in the Winston Cup Series, starting 30th and finishing 37th at the Miller 400 in the No. 26 Chevrolet owned by William Slate.

 In 1997, his ride was purchased by Diamond Ridge Motorsports, which also owned Elliott's current ride.
 Sadler grabbed two more poles and had seven Top 10 finishes, finishing tenth in points.
 After a nearly identical season in 1998, Sadler was pushed out of the ride, while Elliott signed with Wood Brothers Racing in the Cup Series.